Winter hours

 Get a Taste of History

-Our Educational Distillery carries on the tradition of making whiskey at West Overton.
-Discover the history of Old Overholt and the science of rye whiskey distillation at our modern facilities.
+West Overton Distilling carries on the tradition of making whiskey at West Overton.
+Discover the history of Pennsylvania rye and the science of whiskey distillation.